Home Blog

 https://www.consumernotice.org/legal/silicosis-lawsuits/

 Children can benefit from a routine as it helps them to know what to expect in their daily schedules and feel more in control.
-Having a pet such as a dog that requires daily exercise can help encourage a structure in the lives of both children and their parents, but even the responsibility of caring for other animals can give a satisfying sense of pride for all family members.
+Having a pet such as a dog that requires daily exercise can help encourage structure in the lives of both children and their parents, but even the responsibility of caring for other animals can give a satisfying sense of pride to all family members.

 Depending on your child’s age, they can help with many aspects of caring for a pet.
 Smaller children can help feed and clean the pet’s bowls, whilst older children can enjoy walking or cleaning out the animal themselves.
-By teaching children about the importance of properly looking after an animal, they learn empathy, compassion and respect.
+By teaching children about the importance of properly looking after an animal, they learn empathy, compassion, and respect.

 If you’ve ever owned a pet before, you’ll be familiar with the almost magical way in which they can instantly lift our spirits and soothe our souls.
 For people of all ages, animals inspire good feelings, and studies show that stroking them reduces stress and elevates dopamine and serotonin levels, which make us feel relaxed and happy.

 Dog owners often chat to each other during walks, and whilst exercising yours at the park, you’re sure to find it easier to strike up conversations as people naturally smile and coo over your pet.
-Animals are great icebreakers, and for the whole family they can lead to new friendships and relationships with other animal loving folk.
+Animals are great icebreakers, and for the whole family, they can lead to new friendships and relationships with other animal-loving folk.

 Which pet is right for you?

-Once you’ve decided to bring an animal into your family, it’s important to choose the right one for you.
-Different animals have varying needs, and even different breeds of the same species can bring various costs and needs.
 Be sure to research whichever type of pet you have your heart set on thoroughly before deciding to adopt or buy them.
-With such profound benefits to be found by having a pet to love and care for, the whole family is sure to benefit.
+With such profound benefits to be found in having a pet to love and care for, the whole family is sure to benefit.

 Article and Resources Contribution by Kate Asher.